cbenz/nodeminer/README.md

 ## Production

-To compile and deploy to GitHub static page in `gh-pages` branch, run `./production/deploy.sh`.
+To compile and deploy to GitHub static pages in `gh-pages` branch, run `./prod/deploy.sh`.

 ## References